andeccv18/andeccv18/README.md

 This repository serves as a demo of the behavior of Autoregressive Novelty Detection, on the Shanghai Tech dataset.

-The code has been developed in Pytorch 0.3.1 using a Nvidia Titan X.
+The code has been developed in Pytorch 0.3.1 (python 2.7) using a Nvidia Titan X.

 #### How to run the code.